 Women with ovarian cancer report a better quality of life when treated with a combination of Keytruda, Avastin and oral metronomic cyclophosphamide.

-New drug treatment consisting of a combination of Keytruda (pembrolizumab), Avastin (bevacizumab) and oral metronomic cyclophosphamide shows efficacy, safety and better quality of life in patients with recurrent platinum-sensitive, platinum resistant, or refectory epithelial ovarian, fallopian tube or primary peritoneal cancer, according to a phase two nonrandomized study in JAMA Oncology.
+A novel regiment consisting of a combination of Keytruda (pembrolizumab), Avastin (bevacizumab) and oral metronomic cyclophosphamide shows efficacy, safety and better quality of life in patients with recurrent platinum-sensitive, platinum-resistant or refectory epithelial ovarian, fallopian tube or primary peritoneal cancer, according to data published in JAMA Oncology.

-The patients received 200mg of Keytruda and 15mg/kg of Avastin every three weeks, in addition to a daily dosage of 50mg of oral cyclophosphamide.
+The patients received 200 milligrams of Keytruda and 15 milligrams per kilogram of Avastin every three weeks, in addition to a daily dose of 50 milligrams of oral metronomic cyclophosphamide.
 They received this treatment until there was disease progression, toxic effects or study withdrawal.

-Of the 40 enrolled, patients 39 discontinued treatment due to progressive disease and requested treatment break and withdrawal, but all 40 were evaluated for safety and efficacy data.
+Of the 40 enrolled, 39 patients discontinued treatment because of progressive disease and requested treatment break and withdrawal, but all 40 were evaluated for safety and efficacy data.

-Three women had completed responses, 16 had partial response, and 19 had stable disease in response to treatment.
-The ORR was 47.5%, clinical benefit was seen in 38 women and durable response was seen in 10.
-The seven-month PFS rate was 0.67, authors note that this rate “exceeded the predefined threshold of 0.3 for a heavily pretreated ovarian cancer cohort.”
+Three participants had complete responses, 16 had partial responses and 19 had stable disease in response to treatment.
+The objective response rate was 47.5%, clinical benefit was seen in 38 participants and durable response was seen in 10.
+The median progression-free survival for the entire study population was 10 months.

-The patients were given quality of life questionaries at the baseline of the study and then again at three and six months into treatment.
-During the trial global and physical functioning scores remained high, body image, emotional functioning and social functioning all have improved scores.
+The patients were given quality-of-life questionnaires at the beginning of the study and then again at three and six months into treatment.
+During the trial, global and physical functioning scores remained high, with body image, emotional functioning and social functioning all having improved scores.